tljm/jpp/README.md

 ## Solution

-The above log can be annotated according to JPP tagging syntax.
-It cane be later submitted to JPP preprocessor that can produce document extracts according to tags and dates.
+The above log can be annotated according to mdJPP tagging syntax.
+It cane be later submitted to mdJPP preprocessor that can produce document extracts according to tags and dates.

 ### Syntax

-JPP tags, including dates, starts always with double `@` character.
+mdJPP tags, including dates, starts always with double `@` character.
 In the current version only one tag can be used in one line so there is no inline tags (not yet!).
 There are two types of tags: